UCLA Center for Critical Internet Inquiry Partners on Program Centering Black Women and Technology

 March 24, 2021

-Originally featured in Ampersand, here.
+Originally featured, here.

 The UCLA Center for Critical Internet Inquiry (C2i2) co-presents “The Future is Intersectional: Black Women Interrogating Technology,” a yearlong series presented in collaboration with the Spelman College Center of Excellence for Minority Women in STEM, the Atlanta University Center Data Science Initiative, and the Mozilla Foundation.